PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     An IoT device on which you will securely execute the workflows.

-- An android device on which you install the [PDM mobile app](https://github.com/armPelionEdge/peliondevicemanagement-android) (Android only).
+- An android device on which you install the [PDM mobile application](https://github.com/armPelionEdge/peliondevicemanagement-android) (Android only).

     A moderator between Device Management and remote IoT device.
-It synchronizes workflows when connected to Device Management and executes jobs over BLE when in the vicinity of IoT devices.
+The PDM mobile application synchronizes workflows when connected to Device Management and executes jobs over BLE when in the vicinity of IoT devices.

 ### Step-by-step guide